Is Oslo safe for solo female travelers?

 The thing is, Norwegians intend to show respect for your boundaries by staying out of your way and expect the same in return.

-Things like avoiding eye contact with strangers and choosing a free seat on the bus or subway (you DONT sit down next to someone if there are other seats free!) are actually a sign of respect for your personal space and integrity in Oslo.
+Things like avoiding eye contact with strangers and choosing a free seat on the bus or subway (fun fact: you DON’T sit down next to someone if there are other seats free!) are actually a sign of respect for your personal space and integrity in Oslo.

 However, it’s always wise to keep your guard up and be aware of your surroundings, particularly at night or in less crowded areas.